Spatika Lingam: Sphatikam

 Sphatikam is a semi-precious gemstone.
 There are many different varieties of sphatikam.
 High quality quartz crystals are single-crystal silica with optical or electronic properties that make them suitable for hardstone carvings.
 The Hindu temples in South India use this semi-precious mineral for making Shiva Lingams.
 Sphatikam beads are made from translucent rose quartz are cut and polished as beads.
 Each bead is about ten millimeters in diameter.
 It is good conductor of heat.
 Hence people wear sphatikam jewelry (mala) to keep their body cool.
 Some other people claim that these beads have healing properties.

 Sphatika Lingam in scriptures

 In Hindu Shiva temples, Saiva Agamas (Shaivism's Agamas) allows worshiping Lord Shiva in the form of Sphatika Lingam or Crystal Lingam.
 The Saiva Agamas says "one can worship this Great God Shiva in the form of a Lingam made of mud or sand, of cow dung or wood, of bronze or black granite stone.
-But the purest and most sought-after form is the quartz crystal (Sphatika), a natural stone not carved by man but made by nature, gathered molecule by molecule over hundreds, thousands or millions of years, grown as a living body grows, but infinitely more slowly.
+But the purest and most sought-after form is the quartz crystal (Spatika), a natural stone not carved by man but made by nature, gathered molecule by molecule over hundreds, thousands or millions of years, grown as a living body grows, but infinitely more slowly.
 Such a creation of nature is itself a miracle worthy of worship."